ergofriend/game-season-api/README.md

 # Game Season API

-This is a simple API that returns the current season and proggress percentage of a game.
+This is a simple API that returns the current season and progress percentage of a game.

 ### API